Crusades: Secondary sources

-The secondary sources of the Crusades began in the 16th century, with one of the first uses of the term crusades by 17th century French historian Louis Maimbourg in his Histoire des Croisades pour la délivrance de la Terre Sainte.
+The secondary sources of the Crusades began in the 16th century, with one of the first uses of the term crusades by 17th-century French historian Louis Maimbourg in his Histoire des Croisades pour la délivrance de la Terre Sainte.
 Other works of the 18th century include Voltaire's Histoire des Croisades, and Edward Gibbon's Decline and Fall of the Roman Empire, excerpted as The Crusades, A.D.
 1095–1261.
 This edition also includes an essay on chivalry by Walter Scott, whose works helped popularize the Crusades.
 Early in the 19th century, the monumental Histoire des Croisades was published by the French historian Joseph François Michaud, a major new narrative based on original sources.

 These histories have provided evolving views of the Crusades as discussed in detail in the Historiography writeup in Crusading movement.
-Modern works that serve as secondary source material are listed in the Bibliography section below and need no further discussion here.
+Modern works that serve as secondary source material are listed in the Bibliography section below.

 Tertiary sources

-Three such works are: Louis Bréhier's multiple works on the Crusades in the Catholic Encyclopedia; the works of Ernest Barker in the Encyclopædia Britannica (11th edition), later expanded into a separate publication; and The Crusades: An Encyclopedia (2006), edited by historian Alan V. Murray.
+Three such works are Louis Bréhier's multiple works on the Crusades in the Catholic Encyclopedia; the works of Ernest Barker in the Encyclopædia Britannica (11th edition), later expanded into a separate publication; and The Crusades: An Encyclopedia (2006), edited by historian Alan V. Murray.